 In Greek mythology, Charybdis was a sea monster who belched out water in a menacing and deadly whirlpool.
 There’s nothing menacing about the toe up construction of these socks or deadly about their simple short row heel, but there are whirlpools- a simple stitch pattern winds its way across each instep and spirals up the leg of each sock.

 Nothing in this pattern is especially new or ground breaking- my socks have a basic toe up construction and a very simple short row heel that has no wrapping and turning.
 I hope the pattern is helpful- if you come across any errors, please let me know.
-(This is my first attempt at writing up a pattern.)

 Originally a beautiful sea nymph and daughter of Poseidon, God of the Sea, Charybdis flooded land to enlarge her father’s underwater kingdom, until Zeus turned her into a monster as punishment.
 Homeric myth has Charybdis lying on one side of a narrow strait of water, while upon a rock on the other side sat Scylla, another equally grotesque and dangerous sea-monster.
 The two sides of the strait were so close that sailors attempting to avoid Charybdis would pass too close to Scylla and vice versa.
 Even the legendary hero Odysseus was almost destroyed by Charybdis after narrowly surviving Scylla.
 Talk about being caught between a rock and a hard place…